shoefer/shoefer.github.io/_posts/2015-07-20-functions.markdown

 ---
-layout: intuds_post
+layout: intuitivemi_post
 title:  "Functions as Data Translators"
 date:   2015-12-28 18:10:00
-categories: intuds
+categories: intuitivemi
 comments: true
-intuds-weight: 4
+intuitivemi-weight: 4
-intuds-category: Basics
+intuitivemi-category: Basics
 ---

 If you have read the previous posts carefully you should now be familiar with high-dimensional data.
 In this last introductory article we are now going to look at what machine intelligence people mean when they think about manipulating data: they apply *functions* to data.